JagadeswarJk/Threatlens-connectors/internal-export-file/export-report-pdf/README.md

-# OpenCTI ExportReportPdf Connector
+# Threatlens ExportReportPdf Connector

-OpenCTI ExportReportPdf connector allows exporting PDF based reports for the following entities: Report (Analysis), Intrusion Set, and Threat Actor.
+Threatlens ExportReportPdf connector allows exporting PDF based reports for the following entities: Report (Analysis), Intrusion Set, and Threat Actor.
 The PDF may be useful for sharing threat intelligence with an external entity in a nice, well-groomed format.

 #### Technical information